JamesKennewell/PFSENSE-Warp-Captive-portal/README.md

 If you are to use multiple users, you should make the password hidden for users, (security reasons)

-* Parallax Background
+* Parallax Background.
-* Responsive, works on desktops, mobiles and tablets
+* Responsive, works on desktops, mobiles and tablets.
-* Built on Twitter Bootstrap 3
+* Built on Twitter Bootstrap 3.
-* Network use agreement
+* Network use agreement.
-* Error Page when unsuccessful
+* Error Page when unsuccessful.

 TO-DO
 * Account/user Registration Form, with some type of unique code to activate the account of the lan.
-* Clean-up Network Access Agreement for WARP Lan
+* Clean-up Network Access Agreement for WARP Lan.
-* Clean-up and optimise code
+* Clean-up and optimise code.
-* Implement Logout page
+* Implement Logout page.
-* Implement a portal where users can check current bandwidth stats and usage
+* Implement a portal where users can check current bandwidth stats and usage.
+* Switch to use a RADIUS server.
+* Change Background to allow adding of sponsor logos. (currently it creates the size of the screen by multiplying the underlying backgrounds in a tile format.

 <!-- Captiveportal created by James Kennewell for use at the We Are Red Panda LAN Events.